 The unlawful manufacture, distribution, dispensing, possession or use of a controlled substance in all facilities, grounds, events or activities directly or indirectly under the control of Community Colleges of Spokane shall not be tolerated and, pursuant to this policy, shall be prohibited.
-Community Colleges of Spokane will comply with the Federal Drug-Free Workplace Act of 1988, Drug-Free Schools and Communities Act of 1989, U.S. Department of Transportation regulations implementing the Federal Omnibus Transportation Employee Testing Act of 1991, and WAC 132Q-04-031(2) & (3).
+Community Colleges of Spokane will comply with the Federal Drug-Free Workplace Act of 1988, Drug-Free Schools and Communities Act of 1989, and U.S. Department of Transportation regulations implementing the Federal Omnibus Transportation Employee Testing Act of 1991.
 Employees or students engaging in prohibited activities shall be subject to disciplinary action, pursuant to applicable rules, regulations and employment contracts, which may result in suspension or termination.
+Refer to WAC 132Q-30-228.